ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/settleauct.a.experimental.md

 After the shares are distributed and no additional transfers need to occur the token will be emplaced into the receiver’s account configured during the bid and the original token owner will have the token erased from their account.

-The `auction.a` table will have the token erased as well.
+The `auction.a` table will have the auction entry erased as well.

 ## Action Parameters